Advancements in Arc Fault Detection for Electrical Distribution Systems: A Comprehensive Review from Artificial Intelligence Perspective: Challenges and Opportunities

 \begin{itemize} \item \textbf{DC Arc Fault Detection}: In \cite{miao2020dc}, the system utilizes arc time-frequency signatures obtained by a modified empirical mode decomposition (EMD) technique and employs the SVM method for making decisions.
 The current data in the time domain for load arc faults is subjected to multilayer discrete wavelet analysis.
 A coefficient matrix is created from five-layer discrete wavelet detail values and translated into an RGB phase space image using a colormap index.
 They introduced wavelet compression reconstruction-based data improvement. \item \textbf{AC Arc Fault Detection}: A novel method for diagnosing arc defects is presented that incorporates SVM, improved multi-scale fuzzy entropy (IMFE), and variational mode decomposition (VMD) techniques \cite{wang2021arc}.
 Using VMD, the current signal is decomposed into intrinsic mode functions (IMFs) in the time-frequency domain.
 The associated IMFs with the arc defect are then utilized to calculate IMFE.
 Finally, SVM detects IMFEs utilized for arc faults.
 The article \cite{lala2020detection} focuses on the examination of two primary events: the arc results from a tree's inclination on a medium-voltage distribution line, as well as the arc that arises between sphere gaps.
 The examination of real-time arc signals is conducted using a combined approach of EMD and ANN.
 The utilization of EMD and ANN in the analysis of arc voltage data has proven to be effective in accurately identifying and categorizing arcing occurrences based on their main harmonic characteristics.
 They got their highest accuracy of 100\% and lowest accuracy of 98.2\%. \end{itemize}

-Table \ref{tab:linear} displays the comparison of approaches employed by various researchers about linear loads or no load.

-It is worth noting that there is specific research that demonstrates a higher level of accuracy in detecting DC arc faults.
+It is worth noting that there are specific research that demonstrates a higher level of accuracy in detecting DC arc faults.
 However, it is evident that there is a lack of similar discussions on AC arc faults.
-In the same way, while many researchers have engaged in discussions on the accuracy pertaining to low-voltage situations, a corresponding examination within the framework of high and medium-voltage settings is conspicuously lacking in the existing body of research.
+In the same way, while many researchers have engaged in discussions on the accuracy pertaining to low-voltage situations, a corresponding examination within the framework of high-voltage settings is conspicuously lacking in the existing body of research. {Integrating AI in real-world electrical distribution systems presents significant potential to improve efficiency, precision, and service dependability.
+The increased complexity of designing and operating power systems makes AI immensely significant for the power industry\cite{HEYMANN2024100322}.
+Despite initial expenses, investing in AI infrastructure and deployment establishes a platform for enduring advantages as these technologies expand across various locations.
+While legacy infrastructure may require modifications, these enhancements enable smooth AI integration, encouraging interoperability and advanced data insights.
+Scaling AI models across distribution networks poses the valuable issue of improving model performance for comprehensive real-world applications, and adaptive models can continually learn and evolve with system changes.
+Regulatory compliance, particularly about data privacy and transparency, creates trust and protects consumer interests, boosting the trustworthiness and acceptability of AI-driven solutions.
+Additionally, ethical principles around justice and accountability integrate AI deployments with current governance expectations, increasing these technologies' integrity and societal effect\cite{MALIK2024102886}.
+Together, these efforts lead to more resilient, efficient, and accountable electrical distribution networks, placing AI as a transformational force in electrical distribution systems.}